vechain-labs/README/README.md

 - `uni-v2`: Uniswap-v2 fork of contracts.
 - `vvet`: WETH style VET escrow contract.
 - `uni-v2-deploy-scripts`: Deploy tools for `uni-v2` and `vvet`.
-- `vexchange-interface`: 3rd-party `uni-v2` web interface by Kenneth.
+- `uni-v2-interface`: Demo web user interface for `uni-v2`.
-- Other commandline tools to help interfacing with DEX.
+- `uni-v2-vechain-test`: Additional tests for uniswap-v2 on VeChain.

-## Phase #2 (Plan)
+## Phase #2 (On-going)

 This phase deals with several targets:

 - Incentive Token design guidelines for DEX.
+(For specific projects to consider)
 - Cross-chain bridge to port USDT from Ethereum to VeChain.
 - Same as above, but in reversed direction, port vVET to Ethereum.